object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 sometimes more data to help diagnose the problem.
 The :doc:`full list of built-in exceptions <library/exceptions>` is available in the Python documentation.
 Python developers can define their own exceptions so there are many more defined in third-party packages.
+We will turn to the subject of defining new exception classes in :numref:`defining_exceptions`.

 Tracebacks: finding errors
 --------------------------